haddocking/haddocking.github.io/education/disvis-webserver/index.md

 It is already possible to extract significant results from the results page.

 <a class="prompt prompt-question"> Using the different descriptions of the sections we provided above together with the information
-on the results page of your run, what are the two restraints DisVis has detected as false-positive?</a>
+on the results page of your run, what are the two restraints DisVis has detected as false positive?</a>

 <a class="prompt prompt-question"> Does it validate the guess you had when loking at those restraints in Chimera?</a>

-As mentioned above, the two last sections feature a table that highlight putative false-positive restraints based on their z-Score and their violations frequency for a specific number of restraints.
+As mentioned above, the two last sections feature a table that highlight putative false positive restraints based on their z-Score and their violations frequency for a specific number of restraints.
 We will naturally look for the statistics of the highest number of restraints.
-DisVis preformat the results in a way that false-positive restraints are highlighted and can be spotted in a glance.
+DisVis preformat the results in a way that false positive restraints are highlighted and can be spotted in a glance.

-In our case, you should observe that the following two restraints are highlighted as putative false-positives:
+In our case, you should observe that the following two restraints are highlighted as putative false positives:

-<details><summary><b>See solution:</b>
+<details style="background-color:#DAE4E7"><summary><b>See solution:</b>
 </summary>
-<center><b>A164(CA)-A49(CA)  &  A49(CA)-A188(CA)</b></center>
+<center><b>A164(CA) - A49(CA)</b></center>
+<center><b>A49(CA) - A188(CA)</b></center>
 </details>